The Unique Needs of Gifted Students

 Educating gifted learners properly begins with understanding giftedness correctly.
-Sometimes, people think of giftedness as an inherent quality that makes students better than others, says Dona Matthews, who, along with Joanne Foster wrote Being Smart About Gifted Education.
+Sometimes people think of giftedness as an inherent quality that makes students better than others, says Dona Matthews, who, along with Joanne Foster, wrote the guidebook Being Smart About Gifted Education.
 However, the best way to understand it is to realize that students identified as gifted have “gifted learning needs.”

 Matthews prefers tests be subject-specific, because students who are gifted won’t excel at everything.
-“Just because a child is gifted does not mean that they are going to translate into being very successful at school and have straight As,” says Michelle Doiron, the gifted learning facilitator at the Durham District School Board in Ontario.
+“Just because a child is gifted does not mean that they are going to translate into being very successful at school and have straight As,” says Michelle Doiron, the gifted learning facilitator at the Durham District School Board.

 Doiron says the term “gifted” can create barriers because it may lead some people into thinking that programs for gifted students are elitist.
 All students have gifts in some areas, but gifted students think in a way that’s “different from those around them,” she says.
 “It’s just that ability to think at a greater depth and breadth.”